 Maintain a distance of 200 feet from any source of water.
-This is to protect the water from contamination but also keeps sensitive water plants and wildlife from harm’s way.
+This is to protect the water from contamination (think human waste & camping soap/gray water) but also keeps sensitive water plants and wildlife from harm’s way.
 Use only fallen wood for your fire.

 Bury all human waste to a depth of six inches a minimum of 200 feet from a water source.